timolinn/nuban/README.md

 - Run `cargo test` to ensure all tests are passing.
 - Add tests for your new features if you can.
 - Send in your pull request 🔥🔥

+## Other

+Like this crate?
+Please star this repo.

+You can give me a shoutout on [Twitter](https://twitter.com/timolinn_)